ahmdtaha/conference_notes/previous_conferences.md

 * Detecting and classifying lesions in mammograms with Deep Learning **#nature2018**
 * DeepLesion: Automated Deep Mining, Categorization and Detection of Significant Radiology Image Findings using Large-Scale Clinical Lesion Annotations **#nlm2018**
 * GAN-based Synthetic Medical Image Augmentation for increased CNN Performance in Liver Lesion Classification **Neurocomputing** **2018**

+* Improving Performance of Mammographic Breast Positioning in an Academic Radiology Practice `US` `AJR`
+	> Develop and implement an improvement programming (training) for technologist and radiologist to improve positioning in an academic practice.
+According to the paper, inadequate inframammary fold or small skin folds are considered minor issues.
+While literature agrees that positioning is the “most common cause for technical failure in mammography”, there is no agreement about which positioning issue — across practices — is the problem!

 * Amazon Inventory Reconciliation Using AI `Github` `AMZN` `Dataset`
 * A Gift from Knowledge Distillation: Fast Optimization, Network Minimization and Transfer Learning **#distill #cvpr2017**
 * ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases **#cvpr2017**